TheContentGym/GeospatialAPIs-UP42/Steps/Download-the-Output.md

 After your job is complete, you can download the data processed by the workflow you specified.

-**Protip:** You can use webhooks to set up alert for completion of your workflow processing.
+**Protip:** You can use webhooks to set up alerts for the completion of your workflow processing.

 ## URL and Parameters